New CRM integrations: Salesforce & HubSpot

 • You empower recipients to buy products and services that matter to them.

-• You can connect your program to a gift card provider’s API to automate sending of gift card rewards.
+• You can connect your program to a gift card provider’s API to automate sending gift card rewards.

 Cons